-In fiscal 2017, each non-employee director received a grant of restricted stock under the 2007 LTIP having a grant-date value equal to \$30,000, such grant to cliff vest on the first anniversary of the date of grant subject to continued service to the Company through the vesting date and the acceleration provisions of the 2007 LTIP and restricted stock agreement.
 The annual grant of restricted stock is generally made on the date on which the Company holds its annual meeting of stockholders or such other date as the Board may determine, in each case, subject to any blackout period under the Company's insider trading policy.
-Each non-employee director receives a number of shares of restricted stock with a grant-date fair value of approximately \$30,000, determined based on the closing price per share of our Common Stock on the date such grant is made.
-In fiscal 2017, the annual grant of restricted stock was made on December 8, 2016.
-Each non-employee director received a grant of 851 shares of restricted stock based on the closing price per share of our Common Stock on December 8, 2016 (\$35.25).
+In fiscal 2018, the annual grant of restricted stock was made on December 8, 2017.
+Each non-employee director received a grant of 1,901 shares of restricted stock based on the closing price per share of our Common Stock on December 8, 2017 (\$34.20).
+Such grants cliff vest on the earlier of the one-year anniversary of the grant date, or the date of the first annual meeting of the Company's stockholders immediately following the grant date, subject to continued service to the Company through the vesting date and the acceleration provisions of the 2017 Plan and the restricted stock award agreement.